Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Proof for Theorem for 1D Signal Reconstruction

 \begin{lemma} \end{lemma} \begin{proof} These directly follow from Parseval's theorem and the definitions of $g^{k_0}(t), \hat{g}^{k_0}(t), \Tilde{g}^{k_0}(t), \Bar{g}^{k_0}(t)$. \end{proof}

 \begin{lemma} \end{lemma} \begin{proof} From the definitions of $\Tilde{a}_k$ and $\Bar{a}_k$, we have

-where (a) uses the fact that as $\{\varepsilon(t'_i)\}_{i=1}^N$ are independent of each other, due to which the variance of their sum is the sum of their individual variances.
+where (a) uses the fact that as $\{\varepsilon(t'_i)\}_{i=1}^N$ are independent of each other, and moreover $\{(x_i - x_{i-1})^2\}_{i=1}^N$ are constants.
+Due to this, the variance of their sum is the sum of their individual variances.
+The last inequality uses Lemma~\ref{lem:gap_order_stats} stated and proved later.
 Applying Lemma~\ref{lem:parseval_breakdown} then completes the proof (by multiplying each term on the RHS of the present expression by $k_0$).
 Notice that this bounds the fourth term of Lemma~\ref{lem:overall_breakdown}. \end{proof}